 Why Choose Us?

-- Birmingham City Business School is a practice-based, ACCA Platinum Approved Business School – your course is highly respected and entirely relevant to today's business world.
-Only those institutions meeting the highest standards, such as exceeding the worldwide student pass rate for examinations, are granted ACCA Platinum status.
+- Only those institutions meeting the highest standards, such as exceeding the worldwide student pass rate for examinations, are granted ACCA Platinum status.

-- You have the chance of a year's work placement and a 12-month exchange programme in the second year at one of our international partner institutes.
+- We offer the option of a year’s work placement and a six-month exchange programme in the second year at one of our international partner institutes.